Boosting Your Horse's Health This Winter

 Your horse's immune system helps protect him from harmful pathogens such as viruses, bacteria, and parasites, and in order to do this, the immune system is made up of an extremely complex number of cells, tissues and organs, all of which work together to keep your horse healthy.

-However, factors such as stress, ageing and poor nutrition can compromise your horse's immune system, meaning that he is at increased risk of illness and disease.
+However, factors such as stress, aging and poor nutrition can compromise your horse's immune system, meaning that he is at increased risk of illness and disease.

 In people it is known that cold weather during the winter increases the risk of catching the common cold!
 Your horse may also be more prone to developing problems such as coughs and respiratory infections during the winter.
 In part, this may be due to the limited access to fresh grass, which supplies dietary antioxidants.
 Antioxidants play an important role in the immune system helping to neutralise free radicals, which cause oxidative stress.
 Research has shown that horses suffering from respiratory problems suffer from increased levels of oxidative stress.
 1 Hay and haylage are low in antioxidants such as vitamin E and selenium, so to ensure your horse receives optimal antioxidant support this winter you must feed a balanced concentrate feed that contains good levels of the antioxidants.